Erfanhg09/calculator/README.md

 A simple and stylish calculator built with **HTML, CSS, and JavaScript**.
 Perform basic arithmetic easily with a clean and minimal interface. 🚀

 ---

-## ✨ Features
-- Enter numbers including decimals
-- Use keyboard keys to input numbers and operators

----